danieladams456/vConnect-client/README.md

   1. Install vConnect.msi.
   2. Insert OBDLink LX module into the vehicle's OBDII port located underneath the driver-side dash board.
-  3. On Windows laptop that has vConnect installed, go to Control Panel &rarr Hardware and Sound &rarr Devices and Printers.
+  3. On Windows laptop that has vConnect installed, go to Control Panel &rarr; Hardware and Sound &rarr; Devices and Printers.
   4. On the OBDLink LX module, press the BT Pair Button, located on the face of the module.
   5. Click Add a device in the Devices and Printers window.
   6. Select OBDLink LX, and click the Next Button.
 (Note that the OBDLink LX module will only be discoverable for two minutes after pressing the BT Pair Button.
 If your laptop does not detect the device, press the BT Pair Button again)